Judo rules: Age

 Judo competitions typically have some safety-related rules related to age: chokes are prohibited under a certain age (typically 13), and arm bars are prohibited under a certain age (typically 16).

 The duration of matches is also dependent on the age of the competitors.
 Match length is typically three minutes for children, five minutes for teenagers and young adults, and three minutes for 'masters' (adults thirty years of age or older).

-Gi
+Judogi

-Rules related to the gi are primarily related either to safety or to preventing contestants from wearing gis that prevent their opponent from being able to get a grip on them.
+Rules related to the judogi are primarily related either to safety or to preventing contestants from wearing judogi that prevent their opponent from being able to get a grip on them.